 4. Health insurance (accident insurance and medical care insurance provided by a Korean insurance company)

-- Number of Scholarships: Approximately 40 per year.
+- Number of Awards: Approximately 40 per year.

 - Nationality: International Students